coinkite/coinkite-tap-proto/docs/protocol.md

 can be marked as operating on Testnet rather than the default of Bitcoin Mainnet.
 This affects the addresses because it is rendered with a different HRP (human readable part).
 On testnet, addresses start with "tb1" rather than "bc1".
+Testnet can only be enabled in the factory when the card is being born.

 ## TAPSIGNER Differences (vs. SATSCARD)